Skip to content

 Detection threshold (Pfa)10⁻⁶

-The simulator computes SNR at each range bin using the Friis radar equation, then maps SNR to Pd using the Marcum Q-function (Swerling 0) or the appropriate noncentral chi-squared CDF for Swerling 1–4.
-Non-coherent integration of N pulses improves SNR by approximately N^0.8 for Swerling fluctuating targets.
+The simulator computes SNR at each range bin using the Friis radar equation — the two-way path loss version where you get R⁴ in the denominator instead of R².
+Then it maps SNR to detection probability using the Marcum Q-function for Swerling 0 or the appropriate noncentral chi-squared CDF for Swerling 1 through 4.
+Non-coherent integration of N pulses improves your SNR, but not by the full factor of N. For Swerling fluctuating targets, the integration efficiency is closer to N^0.8 because the target fading decorrelates your pulses.

 Adding Rain: ITU-R P.838 Attenuation

-Now enable rain attenuation and set rain rate to 16 mm/hr (moderate rain, ITU-R climate zone K).
-The simulator applies the P.838 specific attenuation model:
+Now let's see what happens when it rains.
+Enable rain attenuation and set the rain rate to 16 mm/hr, which corresponds to moderate rain in ITU-R climate zone K. The simulator applies the P.838 specific attenuation model:

 γR=kRα\gamma_R = k \cdot R^\alpha

-where k and α are frequency-dependent coefficients.
-At 3 GHz with horizontal polarization, k ≈ 0.00155 and α ≈ 1.265, giving γ_R ≈ 0.044 dB/km at 16 mm/hr.
-Over a 180 km two-way path that's 16 dB of additional loss — enough to cut the detection range to about 120 km for the nominal case.
+where k and α are frequency-dependent coefficients that vary with polarization.
+At 3 GHz with horizontal polarization, k ≈ 0.00155 and α ≈ 1.265.
+Plug in R = 16 mm/hr and you get γ_R ≈ 0.044 dB/km.
+That doesn't sound like much, but remember this is a two-way path.
+Over a 180 km path to the target and back, you're losing 16 dB.
+That's enough to cut your detection range from 180 km down to about 120 km for the nominal case.

 Monte Carlo: Quantifying System Uncertainty

-Nominal detection range is the median — half of all manufactured radar systems will perform worse.
-Enable Monte Carlo with 50,000 trials and the following tolerances:
+The nominal detection range is just the median — half of all manufactured radar systems will perform worse than that number.
+To see the full spread, enable Monte Carlo simulation with 50,000 trials and the following tolerances:

 ParameterTolerance